natcap/invest.users-guide/source/fisheries.rst

     +--------------+---------+---------+-----+---------+

 5. **Habitat Area Change File (CSV)**.
 The provided CSV file should contain the percent changes in habitat area by subregion (if applicable).
-The habitats included should be those which the population depends on at any life stage or age
+The habitats included should be those that the population depends upon at any life stage or age.

     *Name:* Any alphanumeric string, avoid spaces.